We make a difference to the environment we live in. Come and help us manage our blue infrastructure.

 What it's like working in our team...

-It will be busy and varied working within the Transportation and Highways team, you’ll also need to work with our Rangers, Public Open Space and Planning teams too, to ensure Bracknell is delivering on its duties.
+It will be busy and varied working within the Highways and Transport team, you’ll also need to work with Planning teams, our Rangers, Public Open Space, and Term Maintenance Contractor too, to ensure Bracknell is delivering on its duties.
+Good communication skills are vital, as are the interpersonal skills it takes to work as part of a team and liaise with a wide range of professionals.

 You will be supported to carry out the following duties, responsibilities and training...